History of film: England: Robert W Paul, Cecil Hepworth, The Brighton School

 Development of continuous action across multiple shots was furthered in England by a loosely associated group of film pioneers collectively termed "the Brighton School".
 These filmmakers included George Albert Smith and James Williamson, among others.
 Smith and Williamson experimented with action continuity and were likely the first to incorporate the use of inserts and close-ups between shots.
 A basic technique for trick cinematography was the double exposure of the film in the camera.
 The effect was pioneered by Smith in the 1898 film, Photographing a Ghost.
 According to Smith's catalogue records, the (now lost) film chronicles a photographer's struggle to capture a ghost on camera.
-Utilizing the double exposure of the film, Smith overlaid a transparent ghostly figure onto the background in a comical manner to taunt the photographer.
+Using the double exposure of the film, Smith overlaid a transparent ghostly figure onto the background in a comical manner to taunt the photographer.
 Smith's The Corsican Brothers was described in the catalogue of the Warwick Trading Company in 1900: "By extremely careful photography the ghost appears *quite transparent*.
 After indicating that he has been killed by a sword-thrust, and appealing for vengeance, he disappears.
 A 'vision' then appears showing the fatal duel in the snow."
 Smith also initiated the special effects technique of reverse motion.
 He did this by repeating the action a second time, while filming it with an inverted camera, and then joining the tail of the second negative to that of the first.
 The first films made using this device were Tipsy, Topsy, Turvy and The Awkward Sign Painter.
 The earliest surviving example of this technique is Smith's The House That Jack Built, made before September 1900.
 Cecil Hepworth took this technique further by printing the negatives of the forward motion in reverse frame by frame, producing a print in which the original action was exactly reversed.
 To do this he built a special printer in which the negative running through a projector was projected into the gate of a camera through a special lens giving a same-size image.
 This arrangement came to be called a "projection printer", and eventually an "optical printer".

 In 1898, George Albert Smith experimented with close-ups, filming shots of a man drinking beer and a woman using sniffing tobacco.
 The following year, Smith made The Kiss in the Tunnel, a sequence consisting of three shots: a train enters a tunnel; a man and a woman exchange a brief kiss in the darkness and then return to their seats; the train exits the tunnel.
 Smith created the scenario in response to the success of a genre known as a phantom ride.
 In a phantom ride film, cameras would capture the motion and surroundings from the front of a moving train.
 The separate shots, when edited together, formed a distinct sequence of events and established causality from one shot to the next.
-Following The Kiss in the Tunnel, Smith more definitively experimented with continuity of action across successive shots and began utilizing inserts in his films, such as Grandma's Reading Glass and Mary Jane's Mishap.
+Following The Kiss in the Tunnel, Smith more definitively experimented with continuity of action across successive shots and began using inserts in his films, such as Grandma's Reading Glass and Mary Jane's Mishap.
 In 1900, Smith made As Seen Through a Telescope.
 The main shot shows a street scene with a young man tying the shoelace and then caressing the foot of his girlfriend, while an old man observes this through a telescope.
 There is then a cut to close shot of the hands on the girl's foot shown inside a black circular mask, and then a cut back to the continuation of the original scene.